cube-js/cube/docs/content/Authentication-&-Authorization.md

 menuOrder: 1
 ---

-In Cube.js, access control or authorization is based on the **security context**.
+In Cube.js, authorization (or access control) is based on the **security context**.
 The diagram below shows how it works during the request processing in Cube.js:

 <p